 Learn how this forgotten muscle could be the root of your back pain.
-Use the gluteus medius stretch to potentially cure years of back pain within minutes.
+Through gluteus medius stretch and deep tissue muscle massage you can potentially cure years of back pain within minutes.

 What is the Gluteus Medius?